FOR STUDENTS WITH DISABILITIES

 Life West disability services follows the Association for Higher Education for Disability (AHEAD) Professional Association’s Guidelines: Supporting Accommodation Requests: Guidance on Documentation.

-Students should be prepared to provide the following preferred disability documentation to the Disability Services Coordinator (DSC) who determines eligibility for individual accommodations.
+Students should be prepared to provide the following preferred disability documentation to the Manager of the Academic Success Center who determines eligibility for individual accommodations.

 If the information listed below is not available to you, please submit whatever you have available.
 During your appointment with the DSC, you will be guided further if additional documentation is needed.